 - a.
 Information regarding the circumstances of the allegations will be obtained from the arresting officer's report or from the referring agency.
 Include DR#s for all reports used to complete this section.
 Occasionally, the petition will only list one DR# submitted at the time of arrest such as prior burglaries or vandalisms, which are discovered related to the youth.
 This report will reference the initial crime report(s), but will not include detailed information.
 Those reports should also be requested if not included in the arrest packet (example, if the youth is arrested for residential burglary and during police questioning, provides information regarding other burglaries committed, obtain and include this information).
 The initial crime report would include point of entry, any damage to the home during the commission of the offense, a list of items reported stolen and estimated loss. - b.
 Cite the document (e.g. date, police agency, and report number) from which the information is being obtained.
 Include DR#s for all reports used to complete this section. - c.
 Summarize the details of the alleged offense or circumstances which compelled the filing of the petition.
 This section should not be a summary of the investigation.
 Include details surrounding the police interview of the youth regarding the offense, as well as whether or not the youth was released or detained.
 Ensure that the circumstances are a summary of the facts that pertain to the youth and the youth's involvement.
 This is especially important in cases involving multiple defendants. - d.
-Be consistent when using terminology, titles, or names (e.g. Confidential Informant, Social Worker Jones, Victim #1, etc.). - e.
+Be consistent when using terminology, titles, or names (e.g.

+Confidential Informant, Social Worker Jones, Victim #1, etc.).

+- e.
 Include pertinent dates, times, and locations.
 Roles of the participants should be included, but not to the detailed extent provided in police reports unless to reflect aggravating criminal factors. - f.
-As much as possible, present the information in chronological order. - q.
+As much as possible, present the information in chronological order. - g.
 Provide a summary of witness statements, if included in the police report.
-However, do not include any identifying information about the witness that could be used to locate, harass, or retaliate against the witness.
+However, do not include any identifying information about the witness that could be used to locate, harass, or retaliate against the witness. - h.

-h.
 If available, include specific information regarding injuries and/or losses to the victim(s).
 However, do not include any identifying information about the victim or the victim's family that could be used to locate, harass, or retaliate against the victim or the victim's family.

-Victims are to be identified as "Victim" or "Victim 1, 2, etc." and described as the victim based on the DA's filing petition.
-Note that there may be victims listed in the police report that are not identified as a victim in the petition or may not be a victim of the youth.
-In such instances, they should not be listed as victims in the report.
+Victims are to be identified as "Victim" or "Victim 1, 2, etc." There may be victims listed in the police report but not on the petition.
+In those instances, they can be referred to as "the victim as named as Victim #1, 2, 3, etc. in the police report."

 - i.
 Specific details such as extent of injuries caused or contributed to by the alleged offense, loss or damages, etc. - j.
 Cases involving narcotics or non-prescribed medication should include specifics, quantities, dosage, and packaging. - k.
-When completing a dispositional report following trial, include the introductory sentence, "Inasmuch as testimony was heard in the pending matter, the following is a brief synopsis of the offense according to the police report." - I. The juvenile court is using this section to evaluate the degree of criminal sophistication exhibited by the youth and the gravity of the offense.
+When completing a Disposition Report following trial, include the introductory sentence, "Inasmuch as testimony was heard in the pending matter, the following is a brief synopsis of the offense according to the police report." - I. The juvenile court is using this section to evaluate the degree of criminal sophistication exhibited by the youth and the gravity of the offense.